leanprover-community/lean4-samples/SimpleMonads/readme.md

     return x / y
 ```

-But how does adding a return type of `StateT` allow stateful "inputs" to be passed to the divideIt
+But how does adding a return type of `StateT` allow stateful "inputs" to be passed to the
-function?
+`divideLog` function?
 How can a return type add an input?
 You can use "currying" again check the reduced type:

 ```lean
 #check divideLog              -- Float → Float → StateT Nat Id Float